arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 There are several ways to write R code using RStudio.
 We'll start with an R **script**.

-An R script is a text file that includes all the R code and any comments that you want to save in a file so you don't lose track of a process.
+An R script is a file that includes all the R code and any comments that you want to save in a file so you don't lose track of a process.

 For example, let's say that we know we'll want to work on some data stored in a .csv file, and it will take us several days or weeks to slowly write the code.
 We can use an R script to store what we've figured out so far.

+Keeping this script means that in a few months, after having forgotten what we did, all the instructions and code for how to analyze our data are still together in a single file we can run again on our updated data.

 <div class = "hint">